daniel-simpson/blog/content/posts/2012-06-13---useful-websites.md

 tags:
 - "blog"
-description: "In building this website there have been a couple of websites that have been quite useful."
+description: "In building this website there have been a couple of websites that have been quite useful."
 ---
 In building this website there have been a couple of websites that have been quite useful.